 Appomattox Court House National Historic Park, VA Photos

 Appomattox Court House is the small Virginia Village where General Robert E. Lee surrendered to Lt.
 General U.S. Grant on Palm Sunday, 1865, thus ending the U.S. Civil War.
-This historic site is now run by the U.S. National Parks Service.
+This historic site is now run by the U.S. National Park Service.

 All photos on this page are originals by & copyrighted by Jim Steinhart.